ros2-gbp/rclc-release/rclc_lifecycle/README.md

 ## Limitations

-* Lifecycle services have a known regression in foxy and galactic (https://github.com/ros2/rclc/issues/223).
-This has been fixed for rolling, but cannot be backported to foxy and galactic due to ABI/API breaks, which are restricted by our [Quality Declaration](./QUALITY_DECLARATION.md).
+* The state machine publishes state changes, however, lifecycle services are not yet exposed via ROS 2 services.
+This has been added for rolling.